serasset/dbnary/README.md

   - OR, merge it using the PR on bitbucket (and delete the feature branch).
 - Releases
   - TDB

+#### Controlling extractors validation ####

+In order to avoid all languages to be re-evaluated when it is not necessary, it is possible to contraol the validation process in 2 different manners :

+1. Globally setting VALIDATION_LANGUAGES variable on the repository (see repository variables on bitbucket)
+2. Specifying the languages in the COMMIT MESSAGE
+   - The commit message THAT TRIGGERS THE EVALUATION (the last message of the PR), should contain the string : `VALIDATION_LANGUAGES="la es fr"` (note that the quotes are mandatory)

 ### Contribution guidelines ###